facioquo/stock-indicators-python/docs/_indicators/Beta.md

 <!-- | `type` | BetaType | Type of Beta to calculate.
 Default is `BetaType.Standard`.
 See [BetaType options](#betatype-options) below. -->

 ### Historical quotes requirements

-You must have at least `N` periods of quotes.
+You must have at least `N` periods of quotes to cover the warmup periods.
 You must have at least the same matching date elements of `market_history`.
 Exception will be thrown if not matched.
 Historical price quotes should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.

 <!-- #### BetaType options